Kylie Rowe, PT

 • Fibromyalgia: treatment and health promotion

-Professor Kylie Rowe joined the Department of Physical Therapy as Assistant Clinical Professor in September 2013.
-She earned her Bachelor of Applied Science in Physiotherapy from Sydney University in Australia.
-She is currently working towards completing a transitional Doctorate of Physical Therapy from University of South Dakota.
+Dr. Kylie Rowe joined the Department of Physical Therapy as Assistant Clinical Professor in September 2013.
+She earned her Bachelor of Applied Science in Physiotherapy from Sydney University in Australia and a transitional Doctorate of Physical Therapy from University of South Dakota.

-Outside of the classroom, Professor Rowe enjoys swimming, walking, listening to jazz music and attending musical theatre performances.
-Professor Rowe lives in Concord, CA with her husband and three daughters.
+Outside of the classroom, Dr. Rowe enjoys swimming, walking, listening to jazz music and attending musical theatre performances with her family.